catobjective/PMG-User-Blacklist-Whitelist-To-Global-Blacklist-Whitelist-Creator/README.md

 # PMG-User-Blacklist-Whitelist-To-Global-Blacklist-Whitelist-Creator

+It's just moved addresses from users blacklists/whitelists to WHO object.
+Blocked for one user is now blocket for whole server!

 Simple bash scripts to merge all entries from all user blacklists/whitelists and supply them to the global "Who" object blacklist/whitelist.

 This allows entries in individual users' lists to protect all users of the server.